davidmoshal/matching/README.md

 * [Vavr](http://www.vavr.io/) - Persistent collections minus its monads.
 The monads in Vavr is more suitable for Java in my opinion.
 However its persistent collections are amazing.

 Testing
 * [Kotlintest](https://github.com/kotlintest/kotlintest) - Test framework, fluent DSL assertions.
-I have tried [Spek](https://spekframework.org/), [Strikt](https://strikt.io/) and [JUnit 5](https://junit.org/junit5/), but Kotlintest is far more superior in terms of flexibility, fluency and test case structure.
+I have tried [Spek](https://spekframework.org/), [Strikt](https://strikt.io/) and [JUnit 5](https://junit.org/junit5/), but Kotlintest is far more superior in terms of flexibility, fluency and neat organisation of test cases.
 I used to be a fan of [AssertJ](http://joel-costigliola.github.io/assertj/) but I feel it should belong to the Java world as Kotlin-specific frameworks offer better readability.
 * [MockK](https://github.com/mockk/mockk) - Mocking framework for Kotlin.
+[Mockito](https://site.mockito.org/) is more suitable to Java than to Kotlin, because of the default final classes and lack of usable Kotlin-specific features like backticks and infixes.

 ## References
 [Strictly Programming](https://jasition.github.io) - My technical blog